Trusted WordPress tutorials, when you need them most.

 Buzzsprout website

-At WPBeginner, we’ve used Buzzsprout in the past for our own podcast.
-It offers fantastic features and benefits.
+The podcasting host has been around since 2009 and has built a thriving community that includes some of today’s top podcasters.
+At WPBeginner, we’ve used Buzzsprout in the past for our own podcast, and we’ve seen how it offers fantastic features and benefits.

 If you are just getting started, then you will find the service incredibly easy to use.
 Just upload your media file, and Buzzsprout automatically takes care of the rest.